marcioalico/swift-testing/README.md

 # Unit testing Swift mobile App ([from Udemy course](https://www.udemy.com/course/unit-testing-ios-mobile-app/))

+Some of the topics I saw in this course:
+- Basics of testing
+- Unit and UI testing
+- Test Driven Development
+- Mock Dependencies

 **Testing pyramid**

 1. **Unit tests**: Testing isolated small pieces of code with Mock dependencies.